samarqureshii/biosSettings/README.md

 - Fan spinning with PWM DE1-SoC 5V (Samar)
     - RPM on the LEDs (map 6100 RPM to 1023 bits)
     - Before temperature integration, use switches to test RPM.
 Remove once ADC works
+- Program separate MCU and short the incoming tach signal to it so we can have 10 LEDs showing current fan speed
 - ~~Fan spinning with PWM MCU @ 5V (Samar)~~
 - ~~Get power supply/boost converter (thank you Hamid)~~
 - ~~Get cooling fan (Samar)~~